 - Priority is a way to identify the relative importance of an Incident, Problem, or Change.
 Priority allows a common understanding to offer relative importance of Incidents and Problems.

 Most organizations utilize a Priority Matrix that is a 3-by-3 or 4-by-4 scale.
 For example, high impact and high urgency would result in a Priority 1 Incident.
 Additionally, a low impact and low urgency Incident would be the lowest Priority (some organizations call this Priority 4 or Priority 5).

 Most Service Providers, both internal and external, use this matrix to determine the response and closure times for service levels.
 These service levels are agreed upon and documented to form a Service Level Agreement (SLA) or Operating Level Agreement (OLA).

-Advanced process metrics will include a view into the maturity of the Incident Management process.
+Advanced process metrics will include a view of the maturity of the Incident Management process.
 This includes the percentage of Incidents logged, categorized, and prioritized correctly, each with a separate metric tracked per Service Provider.
-The Service Desk will be measured on first-call resolution, broken down per Service Desk agent.
+The Service Desk will be measured on the first-call resolution, broken down per Service Desk agent.

 Other metrics for measuring incidents

 - The average cost of handling an incident, broken down by Service Provider and Priority.

 - Incident Reopen Rate measuring if an Incident is closed prematurely as a wider-spread issue was unknown at the time.